 Even with all the latest safety features that the brand new cars boast today, you never know when your car will break down or get involved in an accident (knock on wood).
 Not to mention that more often than not, when we’re in a sticky situation, the help we seek doesn’t come as quickly as we want to.

 Knowing the dire importance of being always ready, we’ve listed a few items that you should always keep in your car to help you survive your ordeal until roadside assistance arrives.

 First Aid Kit

 Some accidents cause car doors to be jammed shut.
-A good work around for this is to have a hammer-like device called the window breaker.
-It has a sharp pointed tip that can break tempered glass while some even come with a built-in knife to cut seatbelts.
+A good workaround for this is to have a hammer-like device called the window breaker.
+It has a sharp pointed tip that can break the tempered glass while some even come with a built-in knife to cut seatbelts.
 If you have the time to get out without rushing, make sure that your eyes are protected before doing this and to “clean off” the window’s edges with a towel before getting out.

 Reflective Safety Vest and Early Warning Device

 Having a reflective safety vest and early warning device on hand can help keep you safe.
 How?
 In case the car breaks down, wearing the reflective safety vest and placing early warning devices on the road (usually several meters behind the car) will allow other drivers to see you from a distance.
 They can then make the necessary adjustments and/or provide assistance.

 Another useful tool to have inside your vehicle at all times is a pair of jumper cables.
 This can be a lifesaver in the event that your vehicle’s battery runs dry and leaves you stranded.
 You can easily ask for a jump start to get your vehicle started back up so that you can drive it to the nearest battery store to buy a new car battery.
 Aside from this, you can also help other motorists out that encounter the same problem.
 A useful tool not just for you but for others as well.